HaoLiHaiO/dotfiles-tracking/README.md

 I also put it in a separate file so that it can be appended to an existing .bashrc or .bash_aliases file conveniently with echo >>

+**Reminder**

+The function depends on some of my aliases, they should be appended too.
+If some aliases do not exist on the user's machine, bash will tell them which aliases are problematic when trying to source the updated dot file.

 ## Purpose

 - further automation